Quick Answer (Featured Snippet):

 Phase 2 (Months 4–6): SPM Pilot

-– Setup Portfolios (or SPM tool)
+– Set up portfolios (or SPM tool)

-– Migrate existing projects to new model
+– Migrate existing projects to the new model

-– First prioritization with new criteria
+– Initial prioritization using new criteria

-– Intake, prioritization, and governance training
+– Training on intake, prioritization, and governance

 Phase 3 (Months 7–12): PPM ↔ SPM Integration